Yup.

 So after reviewing the book and picking up a few supplies, we were ready to give it a shot.

 The first thing we needed to do was prepare our ingredients.
 As I mentioned, no fish, raw or otherwise, for us, so I set to cutting vegetables into as close an approximation of matchsticks as I could manage.
-Some carrots, some cucumber, some celery, a couple of green onions sliced up for garnish, and of course some avocado.
-Which little miss was happy to help me scoop out of its rind.
+Some carrots, some cucumber, some celery, a couple of green onions sliced up for garnish, and

 It went so smoothly that little miss couldn't wait to take her turn.